Business Email Compromise Scams and Email Account Compromise Scams Didn’t Exist Way Back When

 As hard as it may be for the previous generation to remember and the current generation to imagine, once upon a time invoices were typed out or even written by hand and then mailed by merchants to customers.
 In response, customers wrote out checks or paid their banks to issue a cashier’s check, which they then mailed back to their suppliers.
 That was the process for everyone, from individuals to large corporations.
 Sounds rather primitive today, but back then there simply was no alternative to the postage stamp.
+Today, victims of business email compromise scams and email account compromise scams (BEC/EAC) may prefer the postage stamp.

 Computerization, automation, PayPal, smartphone apps, electronic payments, and email have rendered all that a thing of the past.
-And in so doing they created a niche for scammers that became known as business email compromise (BEC) or email account compromise (EAC) scams.
+And in so doing they created a niche for scammers that became known as business email compromise scams and email account compromise scams.
 BEC/EAC scams have grown exponentially over the years and are now regarded as something of a plague.
 One of the reasons why is that they’re relatively simple to initiate, they require very few advanced skills to operate and they can be hard to spot.

 The scammer first does as much research as possible on two target companies: the prospective merchant and the prospective customer.
 That’s not particularly difficult to do.
 Business and industry news sites regularly report sales of equipment by manufacturers to large corporations.
 If the scammer targets a small local merchant instead, he can simply visit in person and see check out himself what equipment the potential victim may be installing or what’s new on the shelf.
 But even that may be beyond what’s necessary.
 Every business buys computers, installs Windows, requires telephones and a PBX, fax machines, routers, and plenty of other communications equipment.
 Supermarkets require shopping carts.
 Oil refineries require pipes and storage tanks.
 Airlines require jet fuel.
 When such commodities are bought in bulk, a legitimate invoice will easily reach tens of thousands of dollars.